entiqon/entiqon/docs/index.md

   </a>
 </p>

-> ⚙️ A structured, intelligent foundation for building queryable, entity-aware Go systems in Go.
+> ⚙️ A structured, intelligent foundation for building queryable, entity-aware Go systems.

 ---